Ox Security mascot holding a magnifying glass while explaining what is ASPM

 • Enhanced Container Security: Look for ASPM platforms that offer visibility and traceability for containers, as these features can significantly reduce manual triage efforts and response times.

-Do Some ASPM Platforms Have Gaps?
+Do Some ASPM Solutions Have Gaps?

 • Lack of integration with DevOps practices: Not all ASPM platforms are fully integrated with DevOps, which can be a problem if your security measures slow down your development cycles.